christianh814/bekind/docs/index.md

 # Start a cluster with the default configuration
 bekind start

-# Start a cluster with a custom profile
+# Run a saved profile
-bekind start --profile argocd
+bekind run argocd

 # List all running clusters
 bekind list